 - There was an induction programme for newly appointed non-clinical members of staff, which covered topics such as health and safety, infection prevention and control, fire safety, confidentiality and safeguarding. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
 Staff told us they were supported by the practice to undertake any training and development as befits their role.
 We saw evidence that all staff received annual appraisals and were up to date with mandatory training.
-For example, safeguarding, fire safety and basic life support. - There was a locum policy in place, however, there was no evidence of a GP locum information pack being available.
+For example, safeguarding, fire safety and basic life support. - All GP trainees (registrars) had a three week induction programme in the practice.
+Locum GPs were employed during this time to ensure the delivery of services was maintained.